untone/loyalitycorp-test/README.md

 npm run serve
 ```

-Static site previe will be available at `http://localhost:8080`.
+Static site preview will be available at `http://localhost:8080`.